HarvestMondello/Colorado-climbing-route-analysis/docs/routes/rmnp/casual-route.md

 - **First Ascent:** Duncan Ferguson, Chris Reveley, 1977

 ## Summary
-*The Casual Route* is the easiest free climb up the Diamond on Long's Peaj and one of the most iconic multipitch climbs in North America.
-With striking exposure, moderate difficulty, and historic significance, it remains a must-do for generations of climbers.
-In this analysis, the route stands out as both a **cultural landmark** and a **high-traffic classic**.
+*The Casual Route* is the easiest free climb up the Diamond on Long's Peak and one of the most iconic multipitch climbs in North America.
+With striking exposure, moderate difficulty, variable weather and historic significance, it remains a must-do for generations of climbers.
+In this analysis, the route stands out as a **cultural landmark**.

 ## Route Characteristics
-- delicate traverses, confidence inspiring finger cracks, a squeeze chimney and a bulge crux.
+- delicate traverses, confidence inspiring finger cracks, a squeeze chimney and an intimidating bulge crux.
 - Diverse climbing: fingerlocks, stemming, technical face sequences, and crack climbing.
-- Known for **serious exposure**, to the elements and storms.
+- Known for **serious exposure** to the elements and storms.
 - Protection is very good, G.

 ### Approach & Descent